NEW ORGANISER FOR 2023

 The race now uses SPORTident timing.
 You can follow the race live by clicking on the a link that will be published here nearer race day.

-Registration will take place on Saturday morning from 8.00 - 9:45am in the distillery cooperage.
+Registration will take place on Saturday morning from 8.00 - 9:45am in Craighouse village hall.
 At registration you will complete a 'while on Jura' form, go through the mandatory kit check before being issued your timing chip and race number.

 Kit Check: All runners will have their kit checked.
 Please bring your kit to registration to be checked.